A network of regenerative educators & consultants.

 • Recognise and reward outstanding contributions to agriculture in the context of a regenerative, ecological and holistic approach.

-There are many benefits to being IEA accredited:
+There are many benefits to being IEA accredited, including:

-• Recognition that the individual has the qualities and competencies associated with ecological and holistic thinking.
+• Recognition that you possess the qualities and competencies associated with ecological and holistic thinking

-• Ongoing engagement, support, and professional development from fellow accreditees involved in the IEA community-of-practice.
+• Ongoing engagement, support, and professional development from other Accredited members of the IEA community-of-practice

 • The opportunity to play a significant role in the evolution of the IEA and Australian agriculture.